 Thus says the Lord, “Fear not for I have redeemed you; I have called you by name, you are mine.”
 Isaiah 43:1.

 For “everyone who calls on the name of the Lord will be saved.”
 Romans 10:13

 “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.”
 John 13:34-35.

 Tad has passed on to Higher Service.
 He will be greatly missed.

 The family deeply appreciates all the healthcare workers who cared for Tad and the friends who cared in so many ways during this time.

 Due to COVID restrictions, there will be a family only service in the Memorial Garden at First Centenary United Methodist Church.

 For those who wish to make a memorial contribution, the family suggests a charity of personal choice, or First Centenary United Methodist Church (419 McCallie Ave., Chattanooga, TN 37402), or SIM (P.O.
 Box 7900, Charlotte, NC 28241 – gift noted for Sports Friends # 99803).

-To send flowers to the family or plant a tree in memory of John "Tad" Tally Johnston, Jr., please visit our floral store.
+To send flowers to John "Tad" Tally Johnston, Jr.'s family, please visit our floral store.